harleydutton/new-york/Items/books/Origin of the Blood.md

 Stolen from [[The Chantry]] vaults by [[Chud]].
-Story of [[Lillith]] and [[Cruentus 'Vinnie' Vinificus]] fighting over the mantle of blood, which grants everlasting life.
+Story of [[Lillith]] and [[Vinnie]] fighting over the mantle of blood, which grants everlasting life.
 Indicates that vinnie is older than biblical stories.